Delhi 2 Dublin: History

-Their Delhi 2 Dublin debut album, released December 13, 2007, reached No. 3 on the Canadian world music charts, and was heard on the radio from Japan, across North America and Europe.
-In November 2008, they released their second album, Delhi 2 Dublin Remixed, consisting of remixes of songs from their first album, and reached No. 1 on the CHARTattack world music charts.
-Their third album, Planet Electric, charted third on the Canadian world music charts.
-The band kept this pace, producing a new album bi-annually and a remix album alternating years.
+Delhi 2 Dublin's 2007 debut, self-titled album reached No. 3 on the Canadian world music charts.
+Most of its lyrics as well as those on subsequent albums, were sung in Punjabi.
+The following year, they released Delhi 2 Dublin Remixed, which reached No. 1 on the Chart Attack world music chart.
+Their third album, Planet Electric, once more charted third on the Canadian world music charts.
+This was followed in 2011 by Planet: Electrified.